GreenWaves-Technologies/gap_sdk/benchmarks/gap8/cnn/README.md

 The benchmarks can be executed in 2 scenarios:

-1. Pure RISC-V Standard ISA - Provides a baseline performance for a non-optimised core.
+1. Pure RISC-V Standard ISA - Provides a baseline performance for a non-optimized core.
 2. GAP8 ISA (RISC-V Std ISA + Gap8 ISA extensions \*)
     - Single Core
     - Single Core with Vectorization (Byte or Short)
     - Parallel (8 Cores) with Vectorization (Byte or Short)

+In the second scenario we show the three optimizations that Gap8 has with respect to pure RISC-V single core: ISA extensions, vector units and cluster cores.

 Each GAP8 Cluster core embeds a vector unit capable of 4 byte operations or 2 short operations per cycle*.